Android-Emulation-Testing/Code-and-Data-Release/capture/Failure Scene Capture.md

 # Failure Scene Capture

 To effectively capture failure scene, we propose a considerate method that combines content-aware memory image pruning with failsafe data collection.
-Our method is implemented based on [xCrash](https://github.com/iqiyi/xCrash).
+The source code we provide below is based on [xCrash](https://github.com/iqiyi/xCrash), an open-source failure capture tool for Android.

 ## Memory Image Pruning and Recording
 Compared to existing tools, we additionally record the in-situ memory data to realize comprehensive data capturing.
 Specifically, instead of directly `coredump`ing the full image of the process memory, we carefully prune the image to reduce the excessive storage overhead.
+The image-pruning mechanism is implemented in `fc_coredump_memory()`.

 ```c++
 #define CHECK_MAPS(_maps)